Maya (2015 Tamil film): Plot

-In alternating scenes, Apsara (Nayanthara) is a single mother struggling to make ends meet by working in ad films.
-She is separated from her husband Arjun who is an actor and lives with her friend Swathi (Lakshmi Priyaa Chandramouli) who works at a film production house, RK Studios.
+In alternating scenes, Apsara is a single mother struggling to make ends meet by working in ad films.
+She is separated from her husband Arjun who is an actor and lives with her friend Swathi who works at a film production house, RK Studios.
 After a poster of the film, Irul, that Swathi is currently working on is put on the walls of the house, Apsara experiences strange things happening inside the house.
 She doesn't give much thought to it because she is always preoccupied with the loan that she has taken from a local gangster.
 He keeps visiting her house demanding cash and she keeps putting it off by saying that the cheque she has been entitled to, after acting in another ad film previously, keeps bouncing off.
 In frustration, she goes to visit the ad company where she learns that the producer has gone to take part in the contest arranged by Swathi's company.
 The contest is a promotional ad for Irul, in which contestants are awarded ₹5 lakh if they succeed in watching the horror film alone at night without showing signs of fright.
 She catches an auto and goes to the studio.
 The scenes are alternated with Vasanth going to Mayavanam and the ad film producer watching the film.
 By the time she reaches the studio, the producer is dead and is taken on a stretcher towards the ambulance.
 The director of Irul had witnessed the bizarre death of the ad film producer while watching the film but claimed to the police it was a heart attack.